 Disney Good Neighbour Hotels

 The Good Neighbor Hotel Scheme is a bit of nothingness really.
 The Hotels are normally very close to the Parks, however, you do not need Disney to tell you this, a map would suffice, and they meet minimum criteria and standards according to Disney, however you get none of the benefits of the Disney Hotels.
 You can, however, book them through Disney direct if you like.
-Which is what it really means, Disney can get a cut if you book through them.
+This is what it really means, Disney can get a cut if you book through them.

 While most of the Disney Good Neighbour Hotels are fantastic, and many feature on our list.
-The fact they are Good Neighbour hotels is really neither here not there.
+The fact they are Good Neighbour hotels is really neither here nor there.
 If you choose to not stay at a Disney Hotel there is very little reason to book a hotel through them.
 You are bound to get the same room cheaper from an internet booking site.